Last Updated on April 6, 2021 by Helga Dosa

 The Hit List of World Chefs

 Second: to be voted, a chef has to have at least once tried one of his/her rivals’ food: learning from others?
 Humbling process?
-Who knows, but it is by keeping these two rules in mind Le Chef’ s, ahem… chefs choose their fabulous 5.
+Who knows, but it is by keeping these two rules in mind Le Chef’s, ahem… chefs choose their fabulous 5.
 From them, the list of the Best 100 Chefs in the World is compiled.

 Of course, France reign sovereign, with 6 French chefs in the first 10 positions (and two Americans!).
 Even a quick look at the rest of the list shows French dominance is very much ubiquitous.
 I am not enough of a professional in the field to be able to tell you whether this is the result of an actual superiority of French modern cuisine, or if the fact the magazine behind the whole project is French counted something, so let us leave it at that.

 Among the best 100 chefs in the world, 9 are from Italy: none, unfortunately in the top 10, but all of them in more than respectable positions.
-The first Italian is Massimo Bottura, holding the 29th place, followed by other 4 names within the first 50 and four more in the second half of the list.
+The first Italian is Massimo Bottura, holding 29th place, followed by other 4 names within the first 50 and four more in the second half of the list.

 I am honest with you when I say I am not familiar with most of the ten Italians in this list, whereas I am, for instance, with a bunch of the French, especially with Alain Ducasse, whose main restaurant is in Monte Carlo, not far from where I live.
 Mind, the fact I do not know them does not mean they are not amazingly talented chefs.
 If anything, it shows I should familiarize myself better with whom is keeping the name of Italian cuisine high in the world; at the same time, I think I may represent a good chunk of the Italian population here… Do we Italians know who our best chefs are by name?
 Most likely, we do not.
 The chefs we know by name are not those of our favorite restaurants, but rather those entering our homes daily through tv screens or blogs: yes, we are a country enslaved by media, just as any other.

-Italian Chefs: the well known Masters
+Italian Chef list: the well known Masters of Italian cuisine

 These are, to the Italian public, the crème de la crème of chefs: not only are they well established and universally recognized, but they are also popular.
 Some of them, we will see, have become particularly famous after having started a career on tv.

 The first Italian chef to be awarded 3 Michelin stars, is by many considered the father of modern Italian culinary style.
 Marchesi was born in a family of restaurateurs and formed himself professionally both in schools all over the world and at home, in his family restaurant.
 His cooking philosophy is simple: feet well rooted in tradition, with an eye to innovation.
 Dishes do not need to be radically changed, Marchesi said, but vivified with changes that do not modify their essence and their heritage.
-He has also been a pioneer in the concept of modern culinary aesthetics, bringing back the idea that a dish needs not only to be good, but also to look so.
-Famous has been his reintroduction in the kitchen of a sense of theatricality (given, for instance, by presenting meat dishes in their entirety to be cut on front of the customer) typical of ancient times.
+He has also been a pioneer in the concept of modern culinary aesthetics, bringing back the idea that a dish needs not only to be good but also to look so.
+Famous has been his reintroduction in the kitchen of a sense of theatricality (given, for instance, by presenting meat dishes in their entirety to be cut in front of the customer) typical of ancient times.
 You can taste his creations in his Milanese restaurant, Il Marchesino.

 Get to know his style: Il grande ricettario DeAgostini (In Italian).

 Pupil of both Gualtiero Marchesi and Alain Ducasse, Oldani has grown his bones at the Fauchon Hermé in Paris and has been running solo since 2003, his main restaurant being the Trattoria d’ “O”, near Milan.
-In recent years, Oldani has become a household name as the host of popular culinary show The Chef: he is not the only one in our article to have achieved such his popularity status through a tv show, as we will soon see.
+In recent years, Oldani has become a household name as the host of the popular culinary show The Italian Chef: he is not the only one in our article to have achieved such his popularity status through a tv show, as we will soon see.

 His culinary style? traditional and popular, as in food of the “common people”.
 Oldani favors takes on traditional Italian cuisine and “cucina povera“, prepared following the rhythm and patterns of nature, that is, using seasonal produce, only and exclusively.